jon-dearaujo/-resizable-video-app/README.md

 App component uses a Webcam (getUserMedia) to provide the video source, but any url could be given to ResizableComponent.

 The POC was suspended while validating the behavior on a mobile device.
-No automated tests included.